HawkinsT/pathfinder.nvim/README.md

 	-- Search behaviour
 	forward_limit = -1, -- Search the entire visible buffer
 	scan_unenclosed_words = true, -- Include plain-text (non-delimited) file paths
-	open_mode = "edit", -- Open files in the current buffer (:edit), accepts string or function reuse_existing_window = true, -- If file is already open, go to its active window (don't reopen) gF_count_behaviour = "nextfile", -- [count]gF will open the next file at line `count`
+	use_column_numbers = true, -- Move the cursor to both a specified line and column (if supplied) open_mode = "edit", -- Open files in the current buffer (:edit), accepts string or function reuse_existing_window = true, -- If file is already open, go to its active window (don't reopen) gF_count_behaviour = "nextfile", -- [count]gF will open the next file at line `count`